mediafinger/rabbitmq_presentation/PITCHME.md

 ### Alternative (?)
 Kafka

 * Kafka is a different tool
-* specialized on event sourcing
+* specialized on event-sourcing (storing all events)
 * less flexible
 * very high throughput (100k/sec)

-When you want event sourcing and replayability, use Kafka.
+When you need event sourcing and replayability, use Kafka.

-For most other cases RabbitMQ might be the better choice.
+For most other message broker use cases RabbitMQ might be the better choice.

 +++
 ### ![Cute Bunny](https://raw.githubusercontent.com/mediafinger/rabbitmq_presentation/master/assets/bunnies/costume_head_rabbit-steve-harvey-551603-unsplash.jpg)